weaviate/weaviate-io/developers/weaviate/search/multi-vector.md

 </TabItem>
 </Tabs>

-#### Target vectors as a map of weights
+#### Target vectors and weights

-The target vectors can be specified as a dictionary/map of weights and vectors as shown below.
+If you want to provide weights for each target vector you can do it as shown here.

 <Tabs groupId="languages">
 <TabItem value="py" label="Python Client v4">